BrokenRegistry/Rotp-Fusion/README.md

 ## What's New

 25-10-04 (BR)
+- Fixed a retreat options conflict that could cause Orion to be wrongly scouted.
+- New common param for directory selection.
 - Added RotP colors and fonts to files selector that were still OS like.
 - Custom Species Editor Fix:
   - When you save a custom species that has already been selected as Player species, both the file and the player species will be updated.
 (Previously, you had to exit and reenter the panel)